← Back to the app

 Bring your draft.

-Paste your manuscript, upload a file (.txt, .md, or .docx), or try the built-in demo chapter.
-The story should already exist.
-This tool is for revision, not drafting.
+Paste your manuscript, or upload a file (.txt, .md, or .docx).
+The story should already exist; R/W reads finished drafts.

 paste works best for a single chapter. upload for a full manuscript (it detects chapter headings automatically).